Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - In Kansas City's 12 games this year, it has five wins against the spread.

-- The Chiefs have been favored by 10 points or more one time this season and have not covered the spread in any of them.
+- The Chiefs have yet to cover the spread this season when favored by 10 points or more.

-- Kansas City has gone over the point total in 41.7% of its opportunities this year (five times over 12 games with a set point total).
+- The Chiefs average 25.3 points per game, comparable to the 26.0 per matchup the Raiders give up.

-- Kansas City is 3-2 against the spread and 4-1 overall this season when the team scores more than 26.0 points.
+- Kansas City is 3-2 against the spread and 4-1 overall in games when it scores more than 26.0 points.

 - This year, the Chiefs have turned the ball over 23 times, 10 more than the Raiders' takeaways (13).